 When a grade change occurs, the Registrar will notify the Financial Aid office of such change.
-The students' SAP will be updated and recalculated to reflect the changed grade for that term.
-Should the new calculation make the students ineligible for financial aid and aid has been disbursed; the students will be responsible for all aid and balances incurred.
+The students' SAP will be updated and recalculated to reflect the changed grade for that term during the next official SAP Calculation.
+SAP calculations are not allowed to be recalculated unless an error has occurred during the grading process.
+In such events a recalculation will be performed.
+If the new calculation makes the students ineligible for Title IV funds and aid has been disbursed; the students will be responsible for all aid and balances incurred.
 All future disbursements will be cancelled.